confluentinc/kafka-rest/docs/deployment.rst

      * Default: 1000
      * Importance: medium

-   ``consumer.threads``
+   ``consumer.max.threads``
-     Number of threads to run consumer requests on.
-Consumers are efficiently multiplexed across the pool of consumer threads, but each consumer must be processed sequentially.
-If the proxy must support a large number of consumers you should consider increasing the number of worker threads.
+     The maximum number of threads to run consumer requests on.
+Consumers requests are ran one per thread in a synchronous manner.
+It is a must to have this value be set higher than the maximum number of consumers in a single consumer group, otherwise rebalances will deadlock.

      * Type: int
-     * Default: 1
+     * Default: 100
      * Importance: medium

    ``host.name``